KenjiHomma/AFq6clock-UJ/README.md

-# Tensor Network Renormalization for Antiferromagnetic 6-State Clock Model
+# Tensor network renormalization approach to antiferromagnetic 6-state clock model on the Union Jack lattice

 This repository contains sample code for the research paper arXiv:2403.17309, titled "Tensor network renormalization approach to antiferromagnetic 6-state clock model on the Union Jack lattice".